 Why do you need to conduct a fire watch?

 First, it’s crucial to know why you need a fire watcher.
 The clue is essentially in the name: fire watch requirements are designed to prevent fire hazards.
-They do not replace a fire and smoke alarm inside your building, and they should not be used independently without fire safety policies in place.
+They do not replace a fire and smoke alarm inside your building and should not be used independently without fire safety policies.

-Specific events require a fire watch, as per the Occupational Safety and Health Administration (OSHA).
+A fire watch is required for specific events, per the Occupational Safety and Health Administration (OSHA).
 OSHA requires a fire watch to be conducted per the Code of Federal Regulations in areas where active surveillance is needed to prevent fire risks.
 Typically, a fire watch has a specific time duration linked to a unique event.
 You will be requested to conduct a fire watch in the following situations:

 - Hot work using a torch or any other flame or spark-producing device.
 This can include cutting with torches or welding.
 You will typically find hot work on construction sites.